cmf-team/lecture-notes-2022/README.md

 Initiated by @ChistyakovArtem and maintained by @ChistyakovArtem and contributors.

-If you have any owner rights issues - contact me @ChistyakovArtem
+If you have any owner rights issues - contact me @ChistyakovArtem via email (artemchistyakov03@gmail.com)